Federal Loans and Private Loans

-An unsubsidized Stafford loan is not a need-based loan.
+An unsubsidized Direct loan is not a need-based loan.
 The borrower is charged interest from the time the loan is forwarded from the Department of Education to the school until it is paid in full.
-The student has the option of paying this interest while in school or capitalizing the interest at repayment.
+The student has the option of paying this interest while in school or capitalizing the interest.

-Capitalization is the process by which the Department of Education adds the unpaid interest balance to the total amount of repayment.
+Capitalization is the process by which the Department of Education adds the unpaid interest balance to your principal balance.
 If you choose to pay the interest as it accumulates, you will repay less in the long run.
-The interest rate on a Stafford Loan is fixed and may change each July 1st.
+The interest rate on a Direct Loan is fixed and may change each July 1st.

 Borrowers can receive a combination of subsidized and unsubsidized loans.
-For example, if a first year dependent student is eligible to borrow only $1000 under the subsidized program, he may borrow an additional $4500 under the unsubsidized program to receive a total Federal Stafford Loan equal to $5500 for the first year of undergraduate study.
+For example, if a first year dependent student is eligible to borrow only $1000 under the subsidized program, he may borrow an additional $4500 under the unsubsidized program to receive a total Federal Direct Loan equal to $5500 for the first year of undergraduate study.
 However, the maximum loan eligibility may not exceed federally regulated limits.
-Stafford/PLUS loans are disbursed with a minimum enrollment of 6 hours.
+Direct/PLUS loans are disbursed with a minimum enrollment of 6 hours (half time).